trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   unit.
 These include variables such as ``${REPOSTORY_NAME}_SOURCE_DIR`` (e.g. ``TribitsExProj_SOURCE_DIR``) and ``${PACKAGE_NAME}_BINARY_DIR``
   (e.g. ``SimpleCXX_BINARY_DIR``).
-They are available after processing the unit, for use by downstream or subordinate units.
-They are part of the TriBITS dependency system, allowing downstream units to access properties of their known upstream dependencies.
+They are available after processing the unit, for use by `downstream`_ or subordinate units.
+They are part of the TriBITS dependency system, allowing downstream units to access properties of their known `upstream dependencies`_.

 More information about these various files is described in section `Processing of TriBITS Files: Ordering and Details`_.